Seven Brothers of Lazia

 The Seven Brothers of Lazia are the seven martyred brothers: Orentius, Cyriacus, Firminus, Firmus, Heros, Longinus, and Pharnacius.
 They were soldiers in the Roman Army, supposedly joined Diocletian's army at Antioch, saw service in Thrace, were condemned for their Christian faith and suffered martyrdom during the persecutions of co-Emperor Maximian.

 History

 During the reign of Maximian (r.
 284–305) Roman Anatolia faced Scythian invasion.
 Saint Orentius was ordered to fight against the Scythian warrior Marothom.
-Orentius defeated Marothom and thus stopped the Schytian invasion.
+Orentius defeated Marothom and thus stopped the Scythian invasion.
 The emperor intended to offer sacrifice to the pagan gods to celebrate the victory and invited Orentius.
 However, Orentius refused, explaining that he was a Christian.
 The Emperor gave orders to banish both the saint and his six brothers to the Caucasus.
 During the journey all seven brothers died from hunger or torture.